Mechanical vs. Electronic Appliances

 What Exactly Do I Mean?

-Over the last ten plus years, the appliance industry has moved towards a more cost effective digital way of manufacturing the controlling systems of household appliances.
-A decade ago, you would rotate a dial on your dishwasher to a desired setting such as "normal wash", or "heavy wash".
+Over the last ten plus years, the appliance industry has moved toward a more cost effective, digital way of manufacturing the controlling systems of household appliances.
+In the past, you would rotate a dial on your dishwasher to a desired setting such as "normal wash" or "heavy wash".
 Then you might have moved a fairly large latch from left to right, locking the door shut, and the unit would start the washing process.
-That rotating dial, that you would move to "normal wash" is considered a mechanical timer.
+That rotating dial that you would move to "normal wash" is considered a mechanical timer.
 Mechanical timers were and still are fairly void of high failure rates.
-It was surely not the most high tech, or quiet and easy way to start a home appliance, but it served the industry well to utilize the mechanical timer since the earliest years of the household appliance itself.
+It was surely not the most high tech, quiet, or easy way to start a home appliance, but it has served the industry well to utilize the mechanical timer since the earliest years of the household appliance itself.

-Now fast forward to today where a change has been culminating for the last decade.
-Electronic timing has almost completely pushed the mechanical age out of the picture all together.
+Now fast forward to the present: electronic timing has almost completely pushed the mechanical age out of the picture all together.
 I'll bet if you went to your dishwasher right now (or your refrigerator, washer, or even your dryer for that matter) you would find green or blue lights and buttons you push to choose that same "normal wash" or "heavy wash" cycle.
-You're probably...thinking "of course I have buttons, we don't live in the 80's anymore, my stuff is the newest, latest and greatest."
-I would not argue that the newest is far more appealing to the eye and who doesn't want flashing blue or green lights?
+You're probably thinking "of course I have buttons, we don't live in the 80's anymore, my stuff is the newest, latest, and greatest."
+I would agree that the newest style is far more appealing to the eye, and who doesn't want flashing blue or green lights?
 I do.
 The issue lies in the phrase I used earlier in this article: The failure rate.

 What's the Difference?